aav31/snatchbot/README.md

 - ⚡ **Smart Word Suggestions** – Finds playable words with graph-based algorithms and updates them dynamically as new tiles appear.

 ## How It Works ⚙️
-The system uses **contour detection** to identify letter tiles, followed by **OCR technology** (Tesseract) for character recognition.
+The system uses **contour detection** to identify letter tiles, followed by **OCR** for character recognition.
 Once the tiles are detected, a **graph-based algorithm** forms connected words, and a **brute-force solver** finds the best possible words to play.

-The steps are:
-- Contour detection finds the edges of tiles.
+1. **Contour detection**: The raw frame from the camera is converted to grayscale, blurred and thresholded.
+Contour detection can then be used to pick out individual letter tiles; only tiles with a valid aspect ratio are selected.
-- OCR (Tesseract) extracts the letters from those tiles.
+2. **OCR**: Tesseract is the OCR engine used to extract the letters from those tiles.
+Optimistically I first tried to use a lightweight solution utilizing OpenCV's own [TextDetectionModel and TextRecognitionModel](https://docs.opencv.org/4.x/d4/d43/tutorial_dnn_text_spotting.html) but since the training set is vastly different to the use case here, the results were not accurate enough.
+Tesseract is typically designed for recognizing text within scanned documents, making it less straightforward to use for recognizing individual letter tiles.
-- Graph algorithms link letters to form valid words.
+3. **Graph algorithm**: Link letters to form valid words.
-- The system uses a brute-force solver to generate the best snatchable words.
+4. **Brute-force solver**: The system uses a brute-force solver to generate the best snatchable words.

 TODO: Insert Screenshots/Visuals here (showing the recognition process and word suggestions)